 World Suicide Prevention Day is held each year on 10 September.
 It's an annual awareness raising event organised by International Association for Suicide Prevention (IASP) and the World Health Organisation (WHO).

-Dementia Awareness Week (14th - 20th May 2017) supported by the Alzheimer’s Society, is all about uniting against dementia through raising awareness, offering help and understanding, improving care and working towards finding a cure.
+Dementia Action Week (11 - 17 May 2020) supported by the Alzheimer’s Society, is all about uniting against dementia through raising awareness, offering help and understanding, improving care and working towards finding a cure.

 The whole of May is National Walking Month – a time to dust off your trainers or boots and take to the city streets, local parks and coastline, or head for the hills as a way to improve your health and wellbeing.